Blenheim Palace: Current design and architecture

 Vanbrugh planned Blenheim in perspective; that is, to be best viewed from a distance.
 As the site covers some 7 acre, this is also a necessity.

 The plan of the palace's principal block (or corps de logis) is a rectangle (see plan) pierced by two courtyards; these serve as little more than light wells.
 Contained behind the southern façade are the principal state apartments; on the east side are the suites of private apartments of the Duke and Duchess, and on the west along the entire length of the piano nobile is given a long gallery originally conceived as a picture gallery, but is now the library.
 The corps de logis is flanked by two further service blocks around square courtyards (not shown in the plan).
 The east court contains the kitchens, laundry, and other domestic offices, the west court adjacent to the chapel the stables and indoor riding school.

 The three blocks together form the "Great Court" designed to overpower the visitor arriving at the palace.
 Pilasters and pillars abound, while from the roofs, themselves resembling those of a small town, great statues in the Renaissance manner of St Peter's in Rome gaze down on the visitor below, who is rendered inconsequential.
 Other assorted statuary in the guise of martial trophies decorate the roofs, most notably Britannia standing atop the entrance pediment in front of two reclining chained French captives sculpted in the style of Michelangelo, and the English lion devouring the French cock, on the lower roofs.
 Many of these are by such masters as Grinling Gibbons.

 In the design of great 18th-century houses comfort and convenience were subservient to magnificence, and this is certainly the case at Blenheim.
 This magnificence over creature comfort is heightened as the architect's brief was to create not only a home but also a national monument to reflect the power and civilisation of the nation.
 To create this monumental effect, Vanbrugh chose to design in a severe Baroque style, using great masses of stone to imitate strength and create shadow as decoration.

 The solid and huge entrance portico on the north front resembles more the entrance to a pantheon than a family home.
 Vanbrugh also liked to employ what he called his "castle air", which he achieved by placing a low tower at each corner of the central block and crowning the towers with vast belvederes of massed stone, decorated with curious finials (disguising the chimneys).
-Coincidentally these towers, which hint at the pylons of an Egyptian temple, further add to the heroic pantheonesque atmosphere of the building.
+These towers, which hint at the pylons of an Egyptian temple, further add to the heroic pantheonesque atmosphere of the building.

 The architect slightly tapered the sides of the east gate to create an illusion of even greater height, the wrought iron gates date from the 1840s.